dopefishh/praatalign/README.md

-version 0.03
+version 0.05
 ============
 - phonetizer.py
-	- Phonetizer skeleton class, tzeltal and spanish phonetizer and tools to export to slf, mlf and even graphviz pdf(if dot is installed and in PATH)
+	- Phonetizer skeleton class, tzeltal and spanish phonetizer and tools to export to slf and even graphviz pdf(if dot is installed and in PATH)
 - aligner.py
 	- This file will be used in the praat integration in the future, currently it can align utterances.